Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 Requirements

-This blog is a step-by-step tutorial producing a fully functional InfinyOn Cloud data pipeline.
+This blog is a step-by-step tutorial producing a fully functional InfinyOn Cloud dataflow.
 If you want to follow along, there are there are a few prerequisites:

 • Fluvio CLI running on your local machine.